How Impeachment Works in Colorado

 Doesn’t this just hand Republicans a win?

 Polis already handed Republicans a win by freeing Tina Peters.
-The argument that Democrats must protect a governor who capitulated to Trump — freeing a woman convicted of election crimes — in order to avoid looking bad, is exactly the kind of reasoning that has made voters distrust the Democratic Party.
+The argument that Democrats must protect a governor who corruptly used his clemency power in order to avoid looking bad, is exactly the kind of reasoning that has made voters distrust the Democratic Party.
 Accountability is not a gift to the opposition.
-Refusing to hold a corrupt official accountable because he shares your party affiliation is what hands Republicans a win.
+Refusing to hold a corrupt official accountable because he shares your party affiliation is simply wrong.
+It is wrong for the Democratic Party, and it is wrong for Colorado.

 What exactly would the articles of impeachment say?